Jory-Roberts/pawfect-match/README.md

 There are quite a few features that will be implemented throughout the lifecycle of Pawfect Match.
 As it stands, any logged in `user` can add a dog to the database.
 This feature will be changed so that only designated admin users will be able to add and remove dogs from Pawfect Match.

 The `user` currently has no way to edit their visit.
 The backend for this feature is present, only the frontend architecture reamains to be implemented.

+The site will be hosted when I have implemented the apppropriate feature fixes.
+For now, I hope you find your Pawfect Match.
+Happy coding!

+**Thank you to Tom Tobar for creating the handy resource on generating the secret key!**

 ## Resources